LukasHuth/MinecraftServer/README.md

 - [ ] implementint all the playing packets
   - [ ] implementing server handling (events redstone ticks etc.)

+## Known Issues
+- The Feature Flag Packet is currently brocken and is under investigation and will be fixed as fast as possible

 ## How to use

 Follow these steps to set up and run the Rust Minecraft Server: